Brainstem

 - Cough reflex (with tracheal suctioning)

-- Apnea test: No respiratory drive despite PaCO2 ≥60 mmHg (or ≥20 mmHg rise above baseline)
+- Apnea test: No respiratory drive despite PaCO2 ≥60 mmHg AND ≥20 mmHg above baseline (2023 AAN consensus, Greer et al)

 - Confounders that must be excluded: Hypothermia (<36°C / 96.8°F), drug intoxication/sedation, severe metabolic derangement, neuromuscular blockade